kokoro-aya/kokoro-aya/README.md

 - I love discovering different paradigms and programming in the elegant way, and I'm trying to make use of them.
 Yet, none of them is proficient.

+- [ ] Project of the year: write a full FP toolbox library for my usage and write several applications e.g. parser combinator with the help of it.

 ## Languages, tools and others

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=kokoro-aya&layout=compact&langs_count=8&theme=tokyonight">